-I almost drowned in Coney Island in Brooklyn at the age of 6.
-I was playing in the water on the beach and as I swam into the waves I was being slowly pulled out futher by the current.
-I could no longer touch the ground and I became very nervous.
+I almost drowned on Coney Island in Brooklyn at the age of 6.
+I was playing in the water on the beach and as I swam into the waves I was being slowly pulled out further by the current.
+I could no longer touch the ground, and I became very nervous.

-My older brother and sister didn't know I was gone, they continued to play on the beach but because my brother and I always took baths together during that age we used to compete all the time who could hold their breath the longest under water in the tub.
+My older brother and sister didn't know I was gone, they continued to play on the beach but because my brother and I always took baths together during that age we used to compete for all the time who could hold their breath the longest underwater in the tub.

-As I swam above water for the shore the waves floated me out, I notice I was pretty far, I was as far out where the rocks extented out.
-I try to cry because I was so scared but I couldn't.
+As I swam above water for the shore, the waves floated me out, I notice I was pretty far; I was as far out as the rocks extended.
+I tried to cry because I was so scared, but I couldn't.

-I decided to cup both my hands and go under water and use my cup hands and continue to pull, hoping I would get closer to shore.
-I would come up every few tries and notice I was getting closer to the beach so I just continued swimming under and cuping my hands.
+I decided to cup both my hands and go underwater and use my cup hands and continue to pull, hoping I would get closer to shore.
+I would come up every few tries and notice I was getting closer to the beach, so I just continued swimming under and cupping my hands.

-Learning to swim or go under water helped save my life.
-Most kids want to always stay above water and that is why they drown.
-They get so scared just trying to stay above water they get tired and they go under.
+Learning to swim or go underwater helped save my life.
+Most kids want to always stay above water, and that is why they drown.
+They get so scared just trying to stay above water that they get tired, and go under.

 Learn to go under the water with confidence.